MattCCC/fetchff/README.md

 If used in conjunction with `shouldRetry`, the `shouldRetry` function takes priority, and falls back to `retryOn` only if it returns `null`.

 - **`shouldRetry(response: FetchResponse, currentAttempt: Number) => boolean`**:
-  Type: `RetryFunction<ResponseData, QueryParams, PathParams, RequestBody>`
+  Type: `RetryFunction<ResponseData, RequestBody, QueryParams, PathParams>`
   Function that determines whether a retry should be attempted <b>based on the error</b> or <b>successful response</b> (if `shouldRetry` is provided) object, and the current attempt number.
 This function receives the error object and the attempt number as arguments.
 The boolean returned indicates decision.
 If `true` then it should retry, if `false` then abort and don't retry, if `null` then fallback to `retryOn` status codes check.
   _Default:_ `undefined`.